Communities

 @artaxerxe‭ If you don't need to compute this too often and the data volume is pretty low (<100K records, also depends on the frequency), you can fetch all the required data in the application layer and implement the algorithm there.
 Languages such as Java or C# are better equipped for recursivity, tree traversal algorithms or similar.

-artaxerxe‭ wrote almost 3 years ago · edited almost 3 years ago
+artaxerxe‭ wrote over 3 years ago · edited over 3 years ago

 @Alexei In my case, I think this wouldn't be recommendable, even if I shouldn't stick with SQL.
 Anyway, taking 100K rows form DB to parse them on the middleware seems to me not a good idea.
 I think this should be done on the DB side.
 Your SQL is quite useful for me except the recursivity limitation.
 I think because of this I have to move the logic in a stored procedure.
 Although maximum recursivity number would be quite enough I should consider edge cases.